iiisthu/Data_Center_Monitoring/README.md

-Temperature_Monitoring
+Data_Center_Monitoring
 ======================

-The scripts for analyzing temperature data collected in the data center.
+The programs for learning the dynamics and temperature data collected in the data center.